 Karen Sherman, MD (2011–2013)

 Dr. Sherman’s research focused on examining treatment trends and quality of care for gastric cancer and sarcoma as well as on public reporting of hospital and surgeon quality.
 Dr. Sherman completed her undergraduate education at Kalamazoo College, Kalamazoo, MI, and completed medical school at Loyola University Chicago Stritch School of Medicine.
 She is currently a categorical general surgery resident at Northwestern.
 Dr. Sherman is interested in pursuing a career in surgical oncology.

 Ryan Merkow, MD (2010–2013)

 Dr. Merkow’s research involved several surgical quality improvement initiatives.
 One of his more important projects involved developing a new quality measurement program for surgical oncology outcomes.
 Much of his work focused on how to compare hospitals on their oncology outcomes.
 He has also extensively examined the quality of care in the U.S. for esophageal cancer.
 Of note, Dr. Merkow had the top-ranked abstract for the 2012 Society of Surgical Oncology Annual Meeting and won the James Ewing Foundation’s Harvey Baker Travelling Fellow Award.
 Dr. Merkow completed his undergraduate education at the University of Wisconsin and earned his MD at the University of Colorado School of Medicine.
 He is currently a categorical general surgery resident at the University of Chicago.
 His career plans and interests are in surgical oncology, surgical outcomes, and health services research.

 Mehul Raval, MD (2008–2010)

 Dr. Raval was involved in several projects focusing on the quality of care in pediatric surgery.
 He has helped coordinate the initial testing of the ACS NSQIP Pediatrics module.
-In addition, Dr. Raval was interested in quality improvement and assisted with the formation of the Illinois ACS NSQIP Collaborative, a group of nine hospitals which work together to address postoperative quality of care.
+In addition, Dr. Raval was interested in quality improvement and assisted with the formation of the Illinois ACS NSQIP Collaborative, a group of nine hospitals that work together to address postoperative quality of care.
 Dr. Raval completed his undergraduate education at the University of North Carolina at Chapel Hill and his medical education at Wake Forest University School of Medicine.
 He also completed a Doris Duke Clinical Research Fellowship.
 He is currently a categorical general surgery resident at Northwestern.
 He will be a pediatric surgery fellow at Ohio State University next year.